-Lynne F. Stewart, a former teacher in Harlem, mother of seven and librarian, described by Democracy Now! as a “people’s lawyer who represented the poor and revolutionaries.
+Lynne F. Stewart, a former teacher in Harlem, mother of seven, and librarian, is described by Democracy Now! as a “people's lawyer who represented the poor and revolutionaries.
 Many considered her a political prisoner herself when she was given a 10-year sentence for distributing press releases on behalf of one of her clients, Omar Abdel-Rahman, an Egyptian cleric known as the “blind Sheikh.”
 “I was never happier than walking into court,” she said.

 Attorney Leonard Weinglass said Stewart's sentence would “mark this era as the era of the war on terrorists, which includes the war on lawyers who defend those who are accused of terrorism.
 To put her behind bars when no one was injured, no one was harmed, when those who produced the torture memos, those who produced the war are going free and even prospering is really the irony of our time.”